-Kendrick Lamar, Female Nominees Lead Major Grammy Nominations
+Kendrick Lamar, Brandi Carlile Among Top Nominees For 2019 Grammys

 Noble Ape — Jim Gaffigan

-Standup For Drummers — Fred Armisen
+Standup for Drummers — Fred Armisen

 Tamborine — Chris Rock